Lecture Less, Guide More: Flipping the Classroom Faculty Fellowship 2013-2014

 - Dates: September 2013 – May 2014

-The purpose of this fellowship is to share faculty experiences using active learning techniques to achieve greater student learning, and to implement new techniques in your classroom.
+The purpose of this fellowship was to share faculty experiences using active learning techniques to achieve greater student learning, and to implement new classroom techniques .
+Participants in the Fellowship were a mix of faculty who are already flipping their classroom or wanting to try for the first time.
 (The “Flipped Classroom Field Guide” is a resource for more information and faculty stories about flipped classrooms.)
-Participants in the Fellowship are a mix of faculty who are already flipping their classroom or wanting to try for the first time.

-Faculty completing the program will receive a stipend of $1000 deposited to a Duke University research account, positive feedback on their teaching, increased connections with other faculty, and the opportunity to deliver a presentation at a conference.
+Faculty completing the program received a stipend of $1000 deposited to a Duke University research account.

 - Dorian Canelas, Chemistry